 \subsection{Quantifying the reliability of each group}

 We estimate the probability of each group following the method of \citet{Quintana2023}.
 We perform an MC simulation and at each iteration of the MC simulation, we randomize the 5D parameters within their uncertainties and applied HDBSCAN again toall stars in our sample.
 We consider the resulting groups (which can therefore have a different membership and number of stars compared with the original groups) to match the original groups if all their median 5D parameters are located within 1$\sigma$ of the median 5D parameters of the original group.
 In doing so we also record the frequency with which each of the individual group members are found in each iteration of the MC simulation.

 We repeated this bootstrap process over 1000 iterations: the probability of a group is thus defined as the number of times an original group is recovered, divided by the number of iterations, and the membership probability of an individual star is calculated as the fraction of times it appeared in a matching group.

 To determine which probability threshold to use to identify highly-reliable groups, we also proceeded as in \citet{Quintana2023}, to quantify the probability of false positive groups being detected.
-We performed another MC simulation by creating a randomized field of 24,706 OB stars, whose 5D parameters have been generated as follows. $X$ and $Y$ were drawn from a randomized uniform distribution within a circle of 1 kpc radius, whereas $Z$ has been drawn from a random normal distribution with the median and standard deviation equal to the observed values, and $V_b$ uniformly randomized between -1$\sigma$ and 1$\sigma$ from the observed distribution in order to avoid the effects of outliers.
+We performed another MC simulation by creating a randomized field of 24,706 OB stars, whose 5D parameters have been generated as follows. $X$ and $Y$ were drawn from a randomized uniform distribution within a circle of 1 kpc radius, whereas $Z$ was drawn from a random normal distribution with the median and standard deviation equal to the observed values, and $V_b$ uniformly randomized between -1$\sigma$ and 1$\sigma$ from the observed distribution in order to avoid the effects of outliers.